Tyler-Robison/React_Madlibs/conceptual.md

 In the above example, there is an App component rendering a div that contains 3 paragraphs.
 This "HTML-like" JSX will be transcompiled into the correct JS needed to make those HTML elements.

 - How is a Component created in React?

+  A component is created when the function that defines a given component is invoked. <UsernameForm /> would invoke UsernameForm, thus rendering UsernameForm.
+The component is written in JSX (described above), that JSX is transcompiled into the JS needed to create that particular component.

+  If any state associated with that component changes, that component will be re-rendered.

 - What are some difference between state and props?

+  State is mutable, meaning it can change.
+Assigning new value to state is how React knows to re-render a component.
+State data is specific to a given component, but the state value and functions used to alter state value can be passed to other components.

+  props are immutable, meaning they cannot be changed.
+Props are passed into a component during rendering or there can be a default value if nothing is passed in.
+While props are immutable, we can have dynamic prop values that are created when parent passes state down as props.

+  If the state value changes the parent component will be re-rendered, passing a new prop value to the child.

 - What does "downward data flow" refer to in React?

+  Downward Data Flows refers to uni-directional information flow within React.
+If state changes within a component, that change can only affect the component itself or any children that are receiving that state as a prop.
+The change cannot flow "up" to the parent of the component or "horizonally" to another unrelated component that isn't a child of the affected component.

+  Downward Data Flow makes our React apps less error prone and easier to debug because we can tell what data is coming from where.

 - What is a controlled component?

+  A controlled component is any component that can be completely controlled by React, its value as well as behavior.
+The state of the input is determined by Reacts own state.

+  In a controlled input, typing will no have no effect because the value of the form is determined by a state in React.
+Only by creating some sort of onChange function that updates the state based on user input can will we see any characters appearing in the input.

+  Because the current value of the input is known to React via a state, we can run logic based on whatever is in the input without having to submit the form.
+For example, we can mandate that a text field but have between 1 and 15 characters and display a warning to the user below the input if they are outside this range.

 - What is an uncontrolled component?

+  An uncontrolled component is any component whose state is NOT controlled by React.
+This is a rare occurance but there are times when we need them.
+If dealing with a legacy codebase that doesn't use React it may be more hassle than its worth to try to integrate React with all the inputs.
+Additionally, file inputs have to be uncontrolled because the value is a file coming from the user, wouldn't make any sense for React to determine that value.

 - What is the purpose of the `key` prop when rendering a list of components?

+  In React, each child in a list needs to have a unique, stable (not changing) key.
+The key allows React to determine which items have been added or removed from a list.
+We want them to be unique so that each key only applies to a single element, if elements share keys that defeats the purpose.
+Stable means that the key for a given element will have the same value each time it is rendered, we usually achieve this by having the key be an id from a table.

 - Why is using an array index a poor choice for a `key` prop when rendering a list of components?

+  Using an array index is a poor choice for a key prop because the index values aren't guaranteed to be stable.
+If we add, remove, filter, sort elements then the index values will be altered, which in turn changes the key values.
+If we instead base the key on the id associated with the element from a table then the key is guaranteed to be stable.

 - Describe useEffect.
 What use cases is it used for in React components?